kaizen-ai/kaizenflow/docs/all.workflow.explanation.md

 - Learn how to run a `DAG`
   - Overview, DagBuilder, Dag, DagRunner
     - [/docs/dataflow/ck.run_batch_computation_dag.explanation.md](/docs/dataflow/ck.run_batch_computation_dag.explanation.md)
-  - Configure a simple risk model, Build a DAG, Generate data and connect data source to the DAG, Run the DAG
+  - Configure a simple risk model, build a DAG, generate data and connect data source to the DAG, run the DAG
     - [/docs/dataflow/ck.run_batch_computation_dag.tutorial.ipynb](/docs/dataflow/ck.run_batch_computation_dag.tutorial.ipynb)
   - Build a DAG from a Mock2 DagBuilder and run it
     - [/docs/kaizenflow/all.run_Mock2_pipeline_in_notebook.how_to_guide.ipynb](/docs/kaizenflow/all.run_Mock2_pipeline_in_notebook.how_to_guide.ipynb)

 - General intro about model simulation
-  - Property of tilability, Batch vs streaming
+  - Property of tilability, batch vs streaming
     - [/docs/dataflow/all.batch_and_streaming_mode_using_tiling.explanation.md](/docs/dataflow/all.batch_and_streaming_mode_using_tiling.explanation.md)
     - TODO(gp): @paul Review
   - Time semantics, How clock is handled, Flows